matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. Running services that use a port below 1024 requires `sudo` (or something like nginx to redirect from one port to another).
 1. `grep [options] [pattern] [file]`.
 Use it. `-r` does recursive, `-i` does case-insensitive, `-n` gives line numbers too.
 1. To use `scp` to copy a file to a remote server, use something like `scp -i Identity.pem localFile.ext username@domain:/path/to/copy/to`.
 To copy from, swap the order.
+1. If you need to locate a file you know the name of, use `find .` (replacing with whatever directory you want), with the argument `-name 'fileName'`. `-iname` will make it case-insensitive, `-maxdepth n` lets you set how deep to recurse.

 # General Language Stuff
 1. Floating point math, amirite?
 It means `0.1 + 0.2 != 0.3`, thanks to issues with representing necesarry rounding to store floats/doubles in memory.